edgedb/edgedb/docs/clients/js/index.rst

 familiar with configuring the client.
 You'll find important APIs like ``withGlobals`` and connection details there.
-After that, depending on your preferences, look through the :ref:`query builder <edgedb-js-qb>` documentation and use the other pages as a reference for writing code-first EdgeDB queries.
+After that, depending on your preferences, look through the :ref:`query builder <edgedb-js-qb>` documentation and use the other pages as a reference for writing code-first Gel queries.